Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Akil Baddoo At The Plate

+- In 48.4% of his 91 games this season, Baddoo has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Looking at the 90 games he has played this year, he's hit a long ball in nine of them (10.0%), and in 3% of his trips to the dish.
+- He has homered in 9.9% of his games this year, and 2.9% of his trips to the dish.

-- In 21.1% of his games this year, Baddoo has driven in at least one run.
-In four of those games (4.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Baddoo has an RBI in 19 of 91 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 30 games this season, with multiple runs three times.
+- He has scored in 30 games this season (33.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.